isabellaenriquez/easy-pd/README.md

 # easyPD

-Powered by Svelte and Typescript.
+A dashboard designed to make professional development "easyPD" lemon squeezy 🍋 Powered by Svelte and Typescript.